Asbury Park beach, photo via Wikimedia

 Monmouth County, NJ

 The beachside city of Long Branch is just under two hours from Manhattan by car, but it’s also an easy 1.5-hour ride on New Jersey Transit.
 The city’s home to a number of beaches, including Long Branch Beach, but its best offering is Seven Presidents Park, a clean and generally quiet stretch of oceanfront named for the seven presidents (Grant, Hayes, Garfield, Arthur, Benjamin Harrison, McKinley, and Wilson) who summered at Long Branch back when it was a bustling resort town.
-The beach is also super surfer-friendly—it was, in fact, one of the first Jersey Shore beaches to allow surfing—and there’s a playground for small children when they get bored of making sand castles.
-Close out the beach day with a soft-serve cone from Strollo’s Lighthouse, and you’ve got yourself a perfect summer afternoon.
+The beach is also super surfer-friendly—it was, in fact, one of the first Jersey Shore beaches to allow surfing—and there’s a playground for small children when they get bored of making sandcastles.
+End the beach day with a homemade Italian Ice and soft-serve cone from Strollo’s Lighthouse, and you’ve got yourself a perfect summer afternoon.

 7. Jones Beach Island